Skip to main content

 • Rapid Response Loan Fund (COVID-19 response): The Rapid Response Fund was created to provide immediate working capital for small businesses and cultural organizations while waiting for other funding relief.
 The loans of up to $50,000 each comprise $2 million of the City’s share of Food and Beverage Tax funds, approved for expenditure by the Bloomington Common Council, and $350,000 from the Bloomington Urban Enterprise Association.
 For a list of entities that have received Rapid Respond Fund loans, please see here - List of Entities

 About the Economic Stabilization & Recovery Working Group: Convened by Mayor John Hamilton on March 23, 2020 to oversee the City’s response to the economic effects of the COVID-19 pandemic, the Economic Stabilization & Recovery Working Group included representatives of City and County government, the City’s Department of Economic and Sustainable Development, the Bloomington Economic Development Corporation, the Greater Bloomington Chamber of Commerce, Dimension Mill, Inc., and CFDI Friendly Bloomington.
 The working group presented its first report of rapid response recommendations to the City Council’s Sustainable Development Committee on March 31, 2020.
-The third draft of the report, published April 6, 2020 identified local economic impacts, business needs, resources and gaps, and established a mechanism for providing local government funding relief, wraparound services, and facilitating community partnerships.
+The third draft of the report, published on April 6, 2020, identified local economic impacts, business needs, resources, and gaps and established a mechanism for providing local government funding relief, wraparound services, and facilitating community partnerships.